namegitser/ETL-for-files---JSON-XML-CSV/README.md

-# ETL-for-files---JSON-XML-CSV
-ETL-for files - JSON,XML,CSV

-**Project Description: ETL Pipeline for Diabetes Risk Prediction with AI**
+**Project Description: ETL Pipeline for Health Data Standardization**

-In this project, our startup has developed an advanced artificial intelligence (AI) model capable of predicting an individual's risk for diabetes based on height and body weight.
-However, the data required for training and inference comes from diverse sources, with some stored in CSV format and others in JSON files.
-The challenge is to efficiently Extract, Transform, and Load (ETL) this heterogeneous data into a unified format suitable for the AI model.

-The ETL process is implemented using Python, and the following block diagram illustrates the pipeline's key components.
-The initial step involves extracting data from both CSV and JSON files.
-Leveraging Python's `glob` module, we locate all relevant files with specified extensions.
-The subsequent extraction function processes each file, generating a data frame for both CSV and JSON formats, containing essential information such as names, height, and weight.

-The extracted data is then subjected to the Transform step, where unit conversions are applied.
-Given that the AI model utilizes metric units, we convert height from inches to millimeters and weight from pounds to kilograms.
-This results in a transformed dataset ready for integration into the AI model.

-Following transformation, the data is Loaded into a target file, stored as a CSV for easy compatibility with the AI system.
-Additionally, a logging function has been incorporated to timestamp the initiation and completion of each step.
-This logging mechanism aids in tracking the ETL process's progress and ensures a comprehensive record of activities.

-The project culminates with the orchestration of these ETL functions, initiated by calling the `extract_data` function, followed by transformation and loading.
-Timestamps at the onset and conclusion of each step provide visibility into the duration and sequence of operations.
+This Python script implements a robust Extract, Transform, and Load (ETL) pipeline for standardizing health-related data from diverse sources such as CSV, JSON, and XML files.
+The project focuses on processing individual records containing information about individuals, including their name, height, and weight.

+**Key Components:**

+1. **Extraction:**
+   - Utilizes Pandas for CSV and JSON files, employing built-in methods for seamless extraction.
+   - For XML files, dynamically creates a DataFrame with predefined columns and extracts details using the ElementTree module.
+   - The `extract` function iterates through all files with specified extensions, combining extracted data into a comprehensive DataFrame.

+2. **Transformation:**
+   - Converts height from inches to meters and rounds off to two decimal places.
+   - Converts weight from pounds to kilograms and rounds off to two decimal places.
+   - The `transform` function applies these conversions to the extracted data, preparing it for integration with the AI model.

+3. **Loading:**
+   - The transformed data is loaded into a target CSV file, ensuring compatibility with downstream applications.
+   - The `load_data` function utilizes Pandas to write the transformed data to the specified target file.

+4. **Logging:**
+   - Incorporates a logging mechanism to record the initiation and completion of each ETL phase.
+   - Timestamps are logged at the beginning and end of the extraction, transformation, and loading phases, facilitating progress tracking and auditing.

+**Execution:**
+   - The script logs the initialization of the ETL job, proceeds through the extraction, transformation, and loading phases, and concludes by logging the completion of the entire ETL process.

+**Usage:**
+   - Run the script to initiate the ETL process for health-related data standardization.
+   - Monitor the log file ("log_file.txt") for timestamps and messages detailing the progress of each phase.

-This comprehensive ETL pipeline ensures that our diabetes risk prediction AI model receives consistent, formatted data, thereby enhancing its accuracy and reliability.
-The incorporation of logging further facilitates monitoring and auditing of the entire process.
+This ETL pipeline ensures that health data is consistently formatted and prepared for integration into downstream applications, promoting data accuracy and reliability.